Euler State Networks: Non-dissipative Reservoir Computing: The Euler State Network Model

-In fact, in this case the eigenvalues of $\Wh$, and consequently those of the Jacobian $\J_f(\h(t),\x(t))$ are all purely imaginary (see, e.g., \cite{chang2019antisymmetricrnn} for a proof).
+In fact, under the mild assumption that the diagonal matrix $\D(t)$ is invertible (i.e., in our case for neurons in non-saturating regime), the eigenvalues of the Jacobian $\J_f(\h(t),\x(t)) = \D(t)\,\Wh$, are all purely imaginary\footnote{The eigenvalues of $\Wh$ are all purely imaginary due to its antisymmetric structure (see, e.g., \cite{trefethen1997numerical, strang1993introduction}).
+Using $\mathbf{S}$ to denote the square root of $\D(t)$, i.e., $\mathbf{S} = \D(t)^{1/2}$, it can be seen that $\D(t)\,\Wh$ is similar to $\mathbf{S}\,\Wh\,\mathbf{S}$ (a change of basis matrix is given by $\mathbf{P} = \D(t)^{-1/2}$), and thereby has its same eigenvalues.
+As $\mathbf{S}\,\Wh\,\mathbf{S}$ is itself antisymmetric, it follows that the eigenvalues of $\D(t)\,\Wh$ are all purely imaginary.
+The interested reader can find a different proof, under the same conditions, in \cite{chang2019antisymmetricrnn}.}.
 Crucially, this property is \emph{intrinsic} to the antisymmetric structure imposed to the recurrent weight matrix $\Wh$, irrespectively of the particular choice of its values.
 In other words, the targeted critical dynamical behavior can be seen as an \emph{architectural bias} of the neural system described by eq.~\ref{eq.ode} under the imposed antisymmetric constraint in eq.~\ref{eq.antisymmetric}.
 Taking an RC perspective, we can then leave all the weight values in eq~\ref{eq.ode}, i.e., $\Wh$, $\Wx$ and $\mathbf{b}$, \emph{untrained}, provided that eq.~\ref{eq.antisymmetric} is satisfied.

 Finally, to develop our discrete-time reservoir dynamics, we note that the ODE in eq.~\ref{eq.ode} can be solved numerically by using the forward Euler method \cite{suli2003introduction}, resulting in the following discretization: